christophedc0/Dump/README.md

 # Outro

-Thanks to everyone on the PMM and Trash-Guides discord for helping me.
+Thanks to everyone on the PMM, Trash-Guides & TCM discord for helping me.